 is higher than that for most other teens.
 The risk adds significantly to the health "worry" burden that teenagers normally face.

 Lack of empathy or harsh bedside manner potentially turns teens off not just to the doctor, but away from healthcare altogether.
-Gay teens need to feel relaxed because sexual information must be very specific so the doctor can learn if the teenager is at risk.
-Moreover, the physician must also be very specific in telling young men or women about the skills needed to protect themselves.
+Gay teens need to feel relaxed because sexual information must be specific so the doctor can know if the teenager is at risk.
+Moreover, the doctor must also be specific in telling young men or women about the skills needed to protect themselves.

 "A physician needs to take a very sensitive and complete medical and sexual history to be able to treat those kids appropriately," Dr. Rudy says.